KarrLab/obj_tables/docs/migration.rst

 so that users can avoid the tedious and error-prone manual effort that's usually required when a schema is changed and large amounts of data must be migrated.

-Packages that use Object model (:obj:`obj_tables`) store data in Excel, csv or tsv files.
-The structure of the data in a file is defined by a schema that uses :obj:`obj_tables`.
-Object model *migration* enables automated migration of these data files.
+Packages that use `ObjTables` (:obj:`obj_tables`) store data in CSV, TSV, or Excel files.
+The structure of the data in a file is defined by a schema that uses :obj:`obj_tables`. `ObjTables` *migration* enables automated migration of these data files.

-This page explains the concepts of Object model migration and provides detailed instructions on how to configure and use it.
+This page explains the concepts of `ObjTables` migration and provides detailed instructions on how to configure and use it.

-Migration concepts
+Concepts
 ----------------------------------------------
-Object model migration automates the process of migrating data files that use a schema which has been updated.
+`ObjTables` migration automates the process of migrating data files that use a schema which has been updated.

 Migration assumes that data files which are migrated and the schemas that define their data models are stored in Git repositories.
 The repository storing the data files is called the *data repo*